 Mentoring sessions can take place at the Carnegie Center or the Morris Book Shop (882 E. High Street).

-Frankie is mentoring on these topics: Nonfiction, fiction, literary journal writing, basic writing skills.
-If you are interested in meeting with Frankie, please send her an e-mail.
+Robin offers mentoring on general writing skills, proofreading and editing, and non-fiction (memoir, articles, academic papers, and technical writing).
+If you are interested in meeting with Robin, please send her an e-mail.

 Leslie Guttman grew up in Lexington and went to journalism school at Indiana University Bloomington.
 She worked at the San Francisco Chronicle for over a decade as a writer and editor, and her awards include being honored by the Society of Professional Journalists in Northern California for outstanding journalism.
 Leslie works in multiple formats: print, radio, video and the Web.
 She is the author of the nonfiction book, Equine ER (Eclipse Press, 2009) and has received a fellowship to Yaddo, the artists’ colony in upstate New York.
 One of her public radio essays is featured in the book, This I Believe: Life Lessons (Wiley, 2011).
 She has taught nonfiction writing and publishing at the Carnegie Center.
 Website: http://www.leslieguttman.com.